konvajs/site/source/docs/animations/Rotation.md

-title: HTML5 Canvas Konva Rotation Animation tutorial
+title: Rotation Animation tutorial
 ---

+## How to animation shape rotation?

 To animate a shape's rotation with Konva, we can create a new animation with `Konva.Animation`, and define a function which modifies the shape's rotation with each animation frame.